The Operation “Shell Expel” Facade

 While Operation Shell-Expel has its merits, the SEC needs to make a greater effort to identify and sanction shell hijackers.
 They don’t steal just one shell; they steal hundreds, often working with attorneys and promoters.
 In many instances, corrupt attorneys like Peter Berney and others are responsible for the hijackings.
 Some of these shells are sold to legitimate private companies that don’t realize what damage will be done to them until it’s too late to stop it particularly where the company find itself the victim of a securities lawyer with a “license to swindle” like Berney.

-For further information about this securities law blog post, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956, by email [email protected] This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute, legal and compliance advice on any specific matter, nor does this message create an attorney-client relationship.
+For further information about this securities law blog post, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956, by email at [email protected] This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute, legal and compliance advice on any specific matter, nor does this message create an attorney-client relationship.
 Please note that the prior results discussed herein do not guarantee similar outcomes.

 Hamilton & Associates | Securities Lawyers